 These core values and beliefs remained with me and I carried them on into motherhood.
 Raising three children.
 One of them who has many medical challenges.
 This only strengthened my philosophy.

-One of my children has been challenged with many medical complications.
+One of my children was challenged with many medical complications.
 He is my teacher and taught me more than all the schooling as a counselor and caring for hundreds of other children and adolescents could ever teach me.
 He brought me back to my youth and my main purpose.
 The happiness and joy of other children.

 I first created “Mind body Therapy” a client centered approach to help and heal the whole person.
 A therapy-based center for children and adolescents.
 I advocated, counseled, advised, and involved caregivers into therapy as we worked as a team to bring their child balance and joy.
 My philosophy continued on towards healing the whole child and look out for their happiness.
 From this evolved the expansion to reach out to a broader population including all disabilities.
 A place where children and young adults of many disabilities would feel happy, safe and included.